-Reserve account holds two Pubkey fields — farm_collateral and farm_debt — that link the reserve to its farm accounts on kfarms.
+Reserve account holds two Pubkey fields — farm_collateral and farm_debt — that link the reserve to its farm accounts on KFarms.
 Once linked, klend automatically updates the farm whenever a depositor or borrower’s balance changes.

 Two farms per reserve